From Chester, Nova Scotia

 The Bathing Hour Chester Nova Scotia by William James Glackens

-Chester was the site of a controversial proposal to change status of the village.
+Chester was the site of a controversial proposal to change the status of the village.
 A committee had been formed in hopes of changing the status of Chester by incorporating as a town.
 Many residents successfully fought the motion on the principle that the majority of citizens, by ballot, should decide such a fundamental change.
 Some also saw the possibility of higher taxes, costs for a town hall, a mayor, and water and sewage services as reasons to not incorporate.